 In the year B.C.
 68, Palestine was reduced by Pompey the Great to a Roman province.
 He laid the walls of the city in ruins, and massacred some twelve thousand of the inhabitants.
 He left the temple, however, unijured.
 About twenty-five years after this the Jews revolted and cast off the Roman yoke.
 They were however, subdued by Herod the Great.
 The city and the temple were destroyed, and many of the inhabitants were put to death.
 About B.C.
 20, Herod proceeded to rebuild the city and restore the ruined temple, which in about nine years and a half was so far completed that the sacred services could be resumed in it (compare John 2:20).
 He was succeeded by his son Archelaus, who was deprived of his power, however, by Augustus, A.D.
 6, when Palestine became a Roman province, ruled by Roman governors or procurators.
 Pontius Pilate was the fifth of these procurators.
 He was appointed to his office A.D.
 25.

 Exclusive of Idumea, the kingdom of Herod the Great comprehended the whole of the country originally divided among the twelve tribes, which he divided into four provinces or districts.
 This division was recognized so long as Palestine was under the Roman dominion.
 These four provinces were:

-The whole territory of Palestine, including the portions alloted to the trans-Jordan tribes, extended to about eleven thousand square miles.
+The whole territory of Palestine, including the portions alloted to the trans-Jordan tribes, extended to about 11-thousand square miles.
 Recent exploration has shown the territory on the west of Jordan alone to be six thousand square miles in extent, the size of the principality of Wales.